 Treat this guide as a reference.
 All settings are documented and examples given where appropriate.

-It is designed to accompany the System2 Air - DCC Decoder video that will demonstrate all the functions and use cases.
+It is designed to accompany the appropriate product introduction that will demonstrate all the functions and use cases.
+The video is available from the same product page as this guide.